 We also know that value-added measures can drive improvement by understanding progress across the whole institution, identifying performance above or below expectation across all curriculum areas, and comparing performance to other schools and other school types.

-At Heathfield, when pupils enter the school and also at the start of Form IV and the LVI, pupils take tests called MidYIS, YELLIS and ALIS.
+At Heathfield, when students enter the School and also at the start of Form IV and the Lower Sixth, students take tests called MidYIS, YELLIS and ALIS.
 These are nationally recognised tests set by Centre for Evaluation and Monitoring at the University of Durham.
-These tests measure a pupil’s ability in the areas of verbal communication, non-verbal communication and mathematical ability.
-The scores each pupil attains in these areas are then compared with tens of thousands of datasets compiled from pupils nationwide over the last decade.
-Pupils are then grouped with others who attained similar scores in CEM tests who have already completed their public examinations.
+These tests measure a student’s ability in the areas of verbal communication, non-verbal communication and mathematical ability.
+The scores each student attains in these areas are then compared with tens of thousands of datasets compiled from students nationwide over the last decade.
+Students are then grouped with others who attained similar scores in CEM tests who have already completed their public examinations.

-The outcomes of pupils from previous years are used to predict likely public examination grades of similar pupils now.
-If pupils exceed their predicted grades, the school has positive value added; if pupils fail to meet their predicted grades, the school has negative value added.
+The outcomes of students from previous years are used to predict likely public examination grades of similar students now.
+If students exceed their predicted grades, the School has positive value added; if students fail to meet their predicted grades, the School has negative value added.
 CEM data can be used to set both minimum and aspirational target grades.
 At Heathfield, we set the MidYIS State Maintained School predicted grade (which contains the data from all participating state and independent schools) as the minimum GCSE target and the MidYIS Independent School predicted grade (which contains participating independent schools only) as the aspirational GCSE grade.
 We follow a similar process at A Level using the ALIS 50thpercentile predicted grade as the minimum predicted grade and the ALIS 75th percentile predicted grade as the aspirational grade.

-In the academic year 2022 to 2023, Heathfield’s value added score is an impressive +1 grades at GCSE and +0.5 grades at A Level.
-Heathfield’s value-added is supported by continuous monitoring, tracking and assessments meaning the pupils’ progression is regularly reviewed and any necessary strategies are implemented to help them succeed.
-Results from GCSE and A Levels show how effective this value added can be to help individuals achieve what they want.
+In the academic year 2023 to 2024, Heathfield’s value added score is an impressive +1.3 grades at GCSE.
+Heathfield’s value-added is supported by continuous monitoring, tracking and assessments meaning the students’ progression is regularly reviewed and any necessary strategies are implemented to help them succeed.
+External exam results show how effective this value added can be to help individuals achieve what they want.